vxnick/rare/README.md

 Performance seems to be good at this early stage of development - Rare is handling around 1000 tasks and 2000 notes in a production environment, and search is lightning fast (and actually quite accurate).

-Rare has initially been tagged as v0.1.0.
-This means things are subject to change and can be considered beta-quality (but suitable for real-world use).

 ## Features

 Rare is designed to be basic - it's for people who don't want to deal with a multitude of meta-data such as due dates, progress percentages and so on.
 Rare is also in the very early stages of development, so has a limited number of features at present.